Razichennouf/Messaging_Project/README.md

     Restart our ssh daemon so configuration file changes take place.
       => $ sudo service sshd restart
     Instead of using Iptables based on debian or firewall-cmd based on fedora we are going to install <b>ufw</b> the easiest way to <b>manage</b> our firewall       rules.
+    We now setup a few rules here => Here we are allowing rules for certain ports => $sudo ufw default allow outgoing "outgoing traffic" => $sudo ufw default deny  incoming "incoming traffic" => $sudo ufw allow ssh
+		rules updated
+     => $sudo ufw allow 5000
+		rules updated
+   For security matters we dont allow port 80 and http traffic yet until we are sure everything is working the way that we wanted to.
+     => $sudo ufw enable
+   To check the status of the thing we allowed or disawllowed
+     => $sudo ufw status